Tendai Chatara

 Tendai Larry Chatara (born 28 February 1991) is an international cricketer who represents the Zimbabwe national cricket team.
-A tall, wiry fast bowler with appreciable pace and the ability to move the ball away from the right-hander, Chatara has risen quickly to prominence since his first-class debut for Mountaineers in 2009.
-Though he was not good academically in school, he is one of the most talented pace prospects of his country.
+A tall, wiry fast bowler with appreciable pace and the ability to move the ball away from the right-hander, Chatara rose quickly to prominence after his first-class debut for Mountaineers in 2009.

 Chatara is naturally athletic.
 He represented his home town Manicaland in 200 and 400 m events, before getting a call-up to cricket.

 Domestic career

 Chatara played for Zimbabwe at U-19 Level and has played one match for the senior cricket team.
 He also played for them at the ICC Intercontinental Cup as a part of the Zimbabwe XI in 2009.

 Chatara was quite brilliant in the domestic circuit, especially in his first-class career.
 He made his first-class debut in 2009 for Mountaineers against Mid West Rhinos.
-He immediately made an impression giving away just 25 runs from 7 overs in the first innings with a brilliant economy rate of 3.57.
+He gave away just 25 runs from 7 overs in the first innings with a brilliant economy rate of 3.57.
 He soon rose to prominence with 71 wickets from just 20 matches.
 He performed well in other formats as well such as List A and Twenty20 cricket.

 Chatara made his List A debut for Mountaineers against Mashonaland Eagles.
 In the match, he got his maiden List A wicket with the dismissal of Cephas Zhuwao.

 Chatara made his Twenty20 debut for Mountaineers against Mid West Rhinos in 2010, taking 1 wicket, his maiden Twenty20 wicket, with the dismissal of Zimbabwe's wicket keeper-batsman, Brendan Taylor.

 In December 2020, Chatara was selected to play for the Mountaineers in the 2020–21 Logan Cup.